 - Allocate one day of the week to plan your week ahead of time and make sure you have all your ducks in a row to feel prepared for what you have scheduled.

 The freedom to plan our day is a privilege.
 A significant percentage of the world population are given little to no choice in how they spend their time, either because of their circumstances, cultural expectations, or lack of finances.
-Knowing this will help us see that creating a structure is something we should be grateful for and intentional about.
+Knowing this will help us see that creating a structure to have more free time is something we should be grateful for and intentional about.

 All my best on your journey,

-Question for you: Do you believe that structure can create more freedom?
+Question for you: Do you believe that structure can create more freedom and free time?
 How have you seen this play out in your own life?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week.